nelmiux/CS347---Data-Management/README.md

 The code given implements the translation from SQL to SPARQL without subqueries fruntionability.

-## What we implemented?
+## What we are going to implement?

-- Subquery functionability translation from SQL to SPARQL
+- Subquery capability translation from SQL to SPARQL

 ## Setting the enviroment and using the Application over Linux Terminal